orlof/dcpu-admiral/README.md

 </pre>

 Dict created with dict.create() inherits its properties from prototype.
 Prototype dict is used to read values if property is not defined in dict itself.
-Writing values never modify the prototype dict.
+Note that prototype values are not just copied at creation time, but also changes in prototype values are reflected to the created dict unless it has already defined the value itself.
+However, writing values to created dict never modify the prototype dict.

 Admiral has three different types of built-in functionalities:  statements, global functions and class functions.
 E.g. print and run are stetements, len() and mem() are global functions,